 sqlite> SELECT random();

-For illustrating use of SELECT statement with tables, let’s create table called emp_master as follows:
+For illustrating the use of SELECT statement with tables, let’s create a table called emp_master as follows:

 CREATE TABLE emp_master